billypom/200-lounge.com/README.md

 ]
 ```

-## 🔌 All players
+## 🔌 All players / List of players
-Returns every player on the leadeboard.
+Returns every player or a set of players from the leadeboard.
 Useful for [MogiBot](https://255mp.github.io/) caching.

 - `/api/all_players`
+- `/api/all_players?player_id=123456789`

 ### Example:
 ```js